1. The Desktop Pick and places Machine

 The component is first picked up from the pickup area, moved to a camera station that appears at the rock bottom of the component, and calculates its center position.

 - Pros: True touchless centering, handles delicate components; accurate right down to 1-micron positioning accuracy;

 - Cons: Typically, an extended setup time thanks to the necessity to show the vision system the way to identify the image, stored within the machine’s database; a slower method of centering thanks to processing time; Vision is more costly than the mechanical method.

 - Size range: 01005 – 50 mm

 The Pick-Up and Centering Method you select will have an excellent deal of influence on the standard and speed of your production needs, alongside the way to relate this accuracy back to the machine.
 But, that’s just the start.

 As with any complex machine, there will be tradeoffs between capabilities and cost, various of which specifically point to production accuracy and yield.
 Then, we will address the next factors below:

 3. How to DIY desktop pick and place machine

-The trend of building DIY pick and place machine is gradually popular recently.
-In this section, we will illustrate the process from the basic assembly to the final stage of making one desktop pick and place machine, there are 9 steps normally for the manufacturing, so let us look throughout on the below.
+The trend of building DIY pick and place machines is gradually popular recently.
+In this section, we will illustrate the process from the basic assembly to the final stage of making one desktop pick and place machine, there are 9 steps normally for manufacturing, so let us look throughout the below.